 Sail Caribbean Divers operates as a year-round scuba diving center in the British Virgin Islands.
 We carry the Professional Association of Diving Instructors’ (PADI’s) highest rating, its coveted 5-Star Gold Palm Instructor Development Center designation.
 Our equipment is excellent and is continually maintained and updated to meet our ongoing instructional needs.

-e-Learning is an online PADI course that lets our Open Water (OW) participants get the “classroom work” out of the way before you arrive in the Caribbean.
+e-Learning is an online PADI course that lets our Open Water (OW) participants get the “classroom work” out of the way before they arrive in the Caribbean.
 After a brief refresher discussion and exam, this allows us to get right into the water.
 The course is a series of video tutorials each followed by a knowledge review test.
 The course takes between 6-8 hours and must be completed before arrival in the BVI.
 This is a prerequisite to participating in the diving portion of the Sail Caribbean PADI OW course.

 As long as you are Open Water (or equivalent) certified, you can dive with us.
 View our Dive Equivalencies chart for more information.